 Spelling & Grammar

 My 9yo is continuing to use the Spelling & Writing Workshops from The Good and the Beautiful.
-She started this last year, and will finish before I decide on a new program to switch to (see note above about TGTB).

 For my 7yo, we are using Primary Language Lessons by Emma Serle.
 This is an old book, but the lessons are very short and sweet.